Holzland Becker GbmH

 • The team can release new features daily without interrupting shoppers or requiring downtime windows

-Shopware Features Leveraged by the client
+Shopware Features Leveraged by Holzland Becker

 Beyond the platform migration, the project made deliberate use of Shopware 6's native capabilities to support the specific needs of a multi-shop, high-traffic operation.